-- .1 Within 10 days after award of Contract, request a meeting of parties in contract to discuss and resolve administrative procedures and responsibilities. - .2 Establish time and location of meetings and notify parties concerned minimum 5 days before meeting. - .3 Agenda to include following: - .1 Appointment of official representative of participants in Work. - .2 Schedule of Work, progress scheduling in accordance with Section 01 32 00 Construction Progress Documentation. - .3 Schedule of submission of shop drawings, samples, colour chips in accordance with Section 01 33 00 Submittal Procedures. - .4 Requirements for temporary facilities, site sign, offices, storage sheds, utilities, fences in accordance with Section 01 51 00 Temporary Utilities. - .5 Delivery schedule of specified equipment in accordance with Section 01 32 00 Construction Progress Documentation. - .6 Site security in accordance with Section 01 52 00 Construction Facilities.
+- .1 Within 10 days after award of Contract, request a meeting of parties in contract to discuss and resolve administrative procedures and responsibilities. - Establish time and location of meetings and notify parties concerned minimum 5 days .2 before meeting. - .3 Agenda to include following: - Appointment of official representative of participants in Work. .1 - .2 Schedule of Work, progress scheduling in accordance with Section 01 32 00 -Construction Progress Documentation. - Schedule of submission of shop drawings, samples, colour chips in accordance .3 with Section 01 33 00 - Submittal Procedures. - Requirements for temporary facilities, site sign, offices, storage sheds, utilities, .4 fences in accordance with Section 01 51 00 - Temporary Utilities. - Delivery schedule of specified equipment in accordance with Section 01 32 00 -.5 Construction Progress Documentation. - .6 Site security in accordance with Section 01 52 00 - Construction Facilities.

-Issued for Tender Section 01 31 00 - Project Management and Coordination
+Section 01 31 00 - Project Management and Coordination